anyLogistix

 Updating current scenario with the obtained solution

-Re-running the Simulation experiment with the optimal schedule
+Running the Simulation experiment with the new shipments schedule

-Running the simulation experiment again, we can see the statistics:
+If we run the simulation experiment again, we will see the following changes:

-In the current run, the Shipments dashboard page shows the history of all orders.
-The optimizer adjusted the shipment schedule so that each courier delivers as many orders as possible on a single trip, thereby minimizing the total distance traveled, which decreased by almost 50% compared to the unoptimized version.
+In this experiment run, the Shipments dashboard page shows the history of all orders.
+The optimizer adjusted the shipment schedule so that each vehicle delivers as many orders as possible in one trip, which minimizes the total traveled distance decreasing it by almost 90% as compared to the original version.

 Conclusion

-The Last Mile Optimization experiment significantly improves delivery efficiency by intelligently planning routes considering time windows and fleet constraints, based on solving the CVRPTW problem.
+The Last Mile Optimization experiment significantly improves delivery efficiency by planning the delivery routes considering time windows and fleet constraints.

-Unlike scenarios with uncontrolled deliveries, using this optimization approach:
+Unlike scenarios with uncontrolled deliveries, this optimization approach:

-• Reduces the total distance traveled by consolidating orders into routes.
+• Reduces the total distance to travel by consolidating orders into shipments per milk run.

-• Increases vehicle load rates, minimizing empty runs.
+• Increases vehicle load rates, minimizes empty runs.

-• Lowers logistics costs by ensuring better resource allocation.
+• Decreases logistics costs by ensuring better resource allocation.

-• Allows importing found solutions into the scenario for further integration into supply chains.
+• Allows importing data from the found solutions into the original scenario for further supply chain analysis.

-Last Mile Optimization becomes a powerful tool for tactical planning in urban logistics, especially with high order density and strict time constraints.
-Its application enables data-driven decisions daily and easily scales the approach to other regions or time horizons.
+The Last mile optimization experiment becomes a powerful tool for urban logistics planning, especially during an order surge and strict time constraints.
+Its application allows you to make data-driven decisions on daily basis and easily scale this approach to other regions or time horizons.

 How can we improve this article?